Melanoma Awareness, Skin Cancer

 So what does ‘asymmetry’ mean, and what does it look like?

-An asymmetric mole is one that’s irregular-shaped, uneven or lop-sided - where one half doesn’t match the other.
+An asymmetric mole is one that's irregular-shaped, uneven or lop-sided - you can try drawing an imaginary line in any direction through the middle of a mole and then look for moles where one half does not match the other.

 In general, normal moles are evenly-coloured in brown, tan or black, and either flat or raised on the skin.
 They’re usually fairly symmetrical too.

 Image: normal moles are often oval-shaped, evenly coloured, and create either raised or flat surfaces on the skin

 If you notice any mole on your skin that is irregular in shape, it would pay to get it checked - it could be an early warning sign of melanoma.

 Image: to an untrained eye, melanoma can look much like any other spot.
 At MoleMap, our Melanographers use special 'dermatoscopes' and other high resolution imaging equipment to look deep inside a mole’s structure.
 For medium-to-high risk patients, our skin-mapping technology is used to track changes over time.